Cross Roads is a youth-made interactive visual novel that helps folks flex their

 Key Game Elements

-Youth Voice: Cross Roads features the voice of BC-based high schools students.
+Cross Roads features the voices of BC-based high school students.

 The main goal of the game is to assist teachers and students (grades 5-12)